jonasingvar/coding-exercise/README.md

 I use Bean Validation annotations (@Min, @NotNull, etc.) for request validation to enforce data integrity and consistency.
 I mapped different exceptions to correct HTTP response code (NotFoundException => 404 for example).

+### Auto Mapper

+I used `mapstruct` to automate most the mappings various DTOs and entities.

 ### Outbox Pattern

 The order is first saved to the `ORDERS` and `PRODUCTS` tables.
 Then an event is created and stores as JSON in table `OUTBOX_EVENT`.